day8/shadow-git-inject/README.md

 :compiler-options {:closure-defines {my-app.config/version :shadow-git-inject/version}}
 ```

-Then, at build time, this middleware will:
+Then, at build time, this build hook will:
    1. apply ***a two-rule method*** to compute the "version" from ***the ambient git context***.
 We refer to this as `the computed version`.
    2. replace the placeholder string with `the computed version`